michaelbolanos/michaelbolanos/README.md

 ---

-🚀 Always learning, always automating!
-If you're passionate about **Home Assistant, IT automation, or cybersecurity**, let's connect! 🚀
+🚀 Always learning, always automating -- If you're passionate about **Home Assistant, IT automation, or cybersecurity**, let's connect 🚀